It was not until I started struggling with both weight gain and rising blood pressure that I truly began to connect the dots between the two.

 So, how does obesity increase your blood pressure levels?

-The answer lies in the complex interaction between excess body fat, inflammation, hormonal imbalances, and cardiovascular strain.
+The answer lies in the complex interaction between excess body fat, chronic inflammation, hormonal imbalances, and cardiovascular strain.

 Obesity puts extra pressure on the heart and blood vessels, leading to hypertension in many individuals.